Your March 1 Morning Brief - Kelowna Capital News

-A group of Okanagan men jumped into action this week to ensure a deer didn’t meet her demise in the icy waters of Okanagan Lake.
+A horrific sight along a usually picturesque walking route has one West Kelowna woman calling for change.

-The Kelowna BC SPCA is working hard to accommodate the 20 dogs in their care after cruelty investigation officers seized the animals last week from a property in Williams Lake.
+The Okanagan Sikh Temple is a place of sanctuary and camaraderie for the Sikh community in Kelowna

-The Weather forecast today for the Okanagan-Shuswap is calling for flurries this morning changing to a few rain showers later this morning.
-High of 5 C.
+The Weather forecast today for the Okanagan-Shuswap is calling for periods of flurries this morning changing to rain showers this morning.
+High of 3 C.

-Tomorrow we’re looking at a flurries at first, changing to a few rain showers in the morning.
-High of 5 C.
+Tomorrow we’re looking cloudy conditions all day with a high of 1 C.

 To report a typo, email: